 T-Bone Truck Accidents

-Side impact accidents, sometimes called broadside or T-Bone accidents, occur when the front of one vehicle collides with the side of another vehicle.
+T-Bone truck accidents are side impact accidents, sometimes called broadside or T-Bone accidents, that occur when the front of one vehicle collides with the side of another vehicle.
 T-Bone accidents most often take place at intersections when one vehicle fails to stop at a stop sign or traffic light — or in some other way does not yield the right of way to the other vehicle.
 These types of crashes are even worse when a truck or large commercial vehicle is involved.
-Fortunately, injured victims have the right to seek help with an experienced Phoenix T-Bone truck accident lawyer.
+Fortunately, injured victims have the right to seek help from an experienced Phoenix T-Bone truck accident lawyer.

 Hirsch & Lyon Accident Law helps victims of T-Bone truck accidents in Phoenix and throughout Arizona recover the compensation they deserve.
 If you or a loved one were T-Boned by a truck, contact us today to schedule a free consultation.
 We will fight for you to obtain your rightful damages.